 Q. How is the morale “over there?”

 Morale is excellent.
 Our troops are extremely focused on their jobs and are very proud of what they do every day.
-When meeting a soldier, airman, or marine, we only had to ask what they do and would get a detailed explaination, and often a demonstration.
+When meeting a soldier, airman, or marine, we only had to ask what they do and would get a detailed explanation, and often a demonstration.
 It was quite the education.
 The efforts to maintain morale are comprehensive, as it is a primary focus of military leadership.
 MWR (Morale, welfare, and recreation) is the department we interacted with most at the bases we visited, as we were a part of the morale effort.
-This department encompases everything from ping pong tables, movies, and organized sports to email/phone centers (for family contact), bingo nights, and live music.
+This department encompasses everything from ping pong tables, movies, and organized sports to email/phone centers (for family contact), bingo nights, and live music.
 Even the food provided (which is excellent in most cases) is considered part of the morale initiative.
 I can tell you without any question, we are taking good care of our troops, and they are determined, focused, and fit.

 Contact Dan to create a program customized for your organization.
 Email Dan or call 770.982.2664.